OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Designing a Better Future Together.md

 Second, you may also be thinking: **Trust doesn't scale!** What's true here is that using industrial methods to create trust doesn't scale.
 We are humans, not robots (yet).
 Partly, we've lost our perspective on large-scale social trust because we've been designing most everything for efficiency, scale and profit, deprecating meaning and connection.
 Trust does scale, but it does so organically and adaptively, by giving people design options they opt into and make their own, not by imposing "best practices" from outside.

 Third, **[[The Alternatives to Sorting Out Trust All Suck|the alternatives to sorting out trust all suck]]**.
-From relying on technology to fix our problems to living in the Metaverse or colonizing Mars because we've spoiled our planet, I don't see a vision out there that leads to a society worth loving.
+From relying on technologists to fix our problems to living in the Metaverse or colonizing Mars because we've spoiled our planet, I don't see a vision out there that leads to a society worth loving.

 Shifting to the positive, consider the benefits of leveraging authentic trust.